 1. Identify your State Representative and Senator.

-3. Prepare.
+4. Prepare.
 You will have limited time—maybe only 15 minutes—so be prepared.
-Review the fact sheets about bills you are talking about, and print to take with you and leave with your legislator.
+Review the fact sheets about bills you are talking about, and print a copy for yourself to take with you and one to leave with your legislator.
 Remember that they do not expect you to be an expert on the issue and if you can’t answer a question, let them know you will follow up with them.

 Remember – they work for you!
 Good luck and have fun all while giving animals a voice in Harrisburg!